-Well, it seems we have a trust hangover from our youth as we very recently ran a survey about Life Insurance and there’s one thing came to light that I want to tackle: a lot of people don’t trust the insurers to pay out.
+Well, it seems we have a trust hangover from our youth as we very recently ran a survey about Life Insurance, and there’s one thing that came to light that I want to tackle: a lot of people don’t trust insurers to payout.

-But here’s the thing: Life Insurance is a little different.
+But here’s the thing: Life Insurance is a different beast.

 One of the questions was, “What percentage of claims do insurers pay?”